lawsonry/easy-author-image/easy-author-image/readme.txt

 Correct!

+= I have a multi-author blog and some people want to continue using their Gravatars.
+What should I do? =

+Nothing!
+Easy Author Image automagically defaults back to the Gravatar associated with the user's email address if no profile picture is uploaded.

 == Screenshots ==

-1. Step 1: Navigate to Your Profile.
+1. Step 1 Navigate to Your Profile.
-2. Step 2: The new Profile Picture field on your authors' profile pages.
+2. Step 2 The new Profile Picture field on your authors' profile pages.
 Click on that button that says "Upload new author profile picture."
 Don't worry -- in addition to uploading a new picture, you can also select an image from a URL or one already uploaded to your Media Gallery.
-3. Step 3: As you can see, it uses the same Media Uploader as your Media Library does.
+3. Step 3 As you can see, it uses the same Media Uploader as your Media Library does.
 Find a picture you want to use as your author profile picture.
-4. Step 4: Click on this button once your image is uploaded/selected.
+4. Step 4 Click on this button once your image is uploaded/selected.
-5. Step 5: Update your profile!
+5. Step 5 Update your profile!
-6. Step 6: Once your profile has been updated, revel in the fantasticity of your selection.
+6. Step 6 Once your profile has been updated, revel in the fantasticity of your selection.

 == Changelog ==

+= 1.2 =
+* Updated depreciated update_usermeta to update_user_meta on line 121.
+* Added the ability for admin to upload/update other users' easy author images.

+= 1.1 =
+* Made Easy Author Image default back to Gravatar if an author chose not to use it.

 = 1.0 =
 * Released.